 The “Three Good Things” exercise is a powerful positive psychology technique.
-From a biological perspective, our brains are hardwired to reflect, notice and remember the negative as a survival mechanism and a way to avoid that which causes physical and emotional discomfort.
+From a biological perspective, our brains are hardwired to reflect, notice, and remember the negative as a survival mechanism and a way to avoid that which causes physical and emotional discomfort.
 This tendency to focus on the negative can feed depression and burnout.
-Taking time to reflect upon three good things that happened in the day, along with what led to them, brings awareness to the positive heartfelt moments of the day and reminds us of the positive role we have played.
+Taking time to reflect upon three good things that happened in the day and what led to them brings awareness to the positive heartfelt moments of the day and reminds us of our positive role.

-Before you begin, you will need to have paper and something to write with such as a pen or pencil.
+Before you begin, you will need paper and something to write with, such as a pen or pencil.

 Copyright © 2017 Duke Integrative Medicine